-The Client Protection Fund (CPF) of the Wyoming State Bar was created to help reimburse clients who lose money or property as a result of dishonest conduct by their lawyer.
+The Client Protection Fund (CPF) of the Wyoming State Bar was created to help reimburse clients who lose money or property as a result of dishonest conduct by their lawyer, or if a lawyer dies or becomes incapacitated while in possession of money belonging to the client.
 Wyoming lawyers developed the program and fund it with license fees paid by members of the Bar.
-The Fund is one way the Bar and its members compensate for the misdeeds of a few lawyers.
 Awards from the Client Protection Fund are discretionary and are not a matter of right.

 The Client Protection Fund will consider a monetary award to reimburse a client for money or property taken by a member of the State of Wyoming if:

 - the loss arose out of and by reason of a lawyer-client relationship;

 - the loss resulted from the lawyer’s wrongful conduct in the nature of theft or embezzlement of money or other wrongful taking or conversion of money, property or other things of value, including failure to refund fees received in advance as required by Rule 1.16 of the Wyoming Rules of Professional Conduct; and the claim is filed with the bar within four years after the claimant knew or should have known of the lawyer’s dishonest conduct.

 The following types of losses are not covered:

 - losses that are the result of lawyer negligence or malpractice;